WinVector/wrapr/extras/magritr_diff_wrapr.md

 5 %.&gt;% 1 + .
 </td>
 <td style="text-align:left;width: 1.75in; ">
-wrapr::pipe\_step.default does not allow direct piping into simple values such as class:numeric, type:double.
+wrapr::pipe\_step.default does not allow direct piping into scalar values such as class:numeric, type:double.
 </td>
 </tr>
 <tr>